JensWalter/hello-world-operator-rs/README.md

 This leads to the following output on the operator pod.

-    This leads to the following output on the operator pod.
+    welcome patrick to the team blue